drsoares/digital-cv/index.md

 _Junior Backend Developer_<br>
 Joined the company as a Junior Backend Developer to work on several products from the company, most of company customers were mobile telecomunications companies.
-Technologies used - Java 6, Scala, Maven, PlayFramework, Struts2, Jboss, Netty, Oracle 11g.
+Technologies: Java 6, Scala, Maven, PlayFramework, Struts2, Jboss, Netty, Oracle 11g.

 ## Courses